3rd Canadian Division: Juno Beach, D Day

-Canadian air, land and sea forces suffered approximately 950 casualties on D-Day, the majority being soldiers of the 3rd Canadian Division.
+Canadian air, land and sea forces suffered approximately 950 casualties on D-Day, the majority being soldiers of the 3rd Canadian Division, of 21,400 troops landed on Juno beach that day.

 By noon, the entire division was ashore and leading elements had pushed several kilometres inland to seize bridges over the Seulles.
 By 6:00 pm, they had captured the town of Saint-Aubin-sur-Mer.
 A 1st Hussars armoured troop reached its objective along with men of The Queen's Own Rifles of Canada before nightfall, when both units moved 15 km inland and crossed the Caen-Bayeux highway.
 However, this troop was forced to pull back because they had passed the supporting infantry.
 By the end of D-Day, the division had penetrated farther into France than any other Allied force, though counter-attacks by elements of two German armoured divisions prevented further major gains for four weeks.

 None of the assault divisions, including 3rd Canadian Division, had managed to secure their D-Day objectives, which lay inland, although the Canadians came closer than any other Allied formation.
 Indeed, The Queen's Own Rifles of the 8th Brigade were the only Allied battalion to capture their D-Day objective.

 By the end of the next day, the Canadian forces had linked up with the British forces that had landed at Sword Beach.